What is the best way to build career success?

 Karen Locke, Professor of Organizational Behavior at the Raymond A. Mason School of Business was chosen as the next Pat and Margaret Walsh Professor in Ethics and Business Leadership.

-Net Impact, a student organization at William & Mary’s Mason School of Business, focuses on equipping future businesspeople to act in socially responsible and environmentally conscious ways, thereby improving the world around them.
+Net Impact, a student organization at William & Mary’s Raymond A. Mason School of Business, focuses on equipping future businesspeople to act in socially responsible and environmentally conscious ways, thereby improving the world around them.

-The student organizations at the Mason School of Business connect students from a diverse array of majors to the resources of the Business School, helping them explore careers, gain valuable academic insight, and connect with like-minded peers.
+The student organizations at the Raymond A. Mason School of Business connect students from a diverse array of majors to the resources of the Business School, helping them explore careers, gain valuable academic insight, and connect with like-minded peers.
 These clubs have been keeping busy this semester.

 Mason School Contest Named Among ‘Most Innovative Business School Ideas of 2015’ The Mason School's innovative crowdsourcing effort, “Tomorrow’s MBA: Co-Creating the Future of Business Education,” was featured in Poets and Quants "Most Innovative Business School Ideas Of 2015."